 Did you ever discover something that made you wonder how you ever lived without it?
-That’s my story now days with marmalade.
-In fact, I’ve become quite the marmalade aficionado, finding all kinds of ways to use this amazing condiment in my culinary endeavors.
+That's my story nowadays with marmalade.
+In fact, I've become quite the marmalade aficionado, finding all kinds of ways to use this amazing condiment in my culinary endeavors.

 This is the perfect time of year to make marmalade.
 Citrus fruit is inexpensive and at its prime.
 I’ve tried lots of different marmalade recipes over the years, but have become quite partial to the freezer marmalade I’m sharing today.
 To me, it just can’t be beat for three reasons.

 First: This type of marmalade has a minimal cooking time; just a brief stint in the microwave or on the stove top to dissolve the sugar is all it takes.
 The bright, fresh taste of the sunny citrus fruit is retained, along with its beautiful vibrant color.

 Second: It’s not bitter like many marmalades are.
 I use only the fresh-tasting zest, instead of the whole peel most traditional recipes use.